CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"Whatever may happen to you, it was prepared for you from all eternity; and the implication of causes was from eternity spinning the thread of your being, and of that which is incident to it." - Marcus Aurelius</p>
+<p>"To the world: Your harmony is mine.
+Whatever time you choose is the right time.
+Not late, not early." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->